 A rubric for graders

 If others will grade the assessment, consider providing a rubric or grading notes.
-This can be added as a staff-only Note (not visible to learners), and will show up to staff who are reviewing the assignment from the Review tool.
+This can be added as a staff-only Note (not visible to learners), and will show up to staff who are reviewing the assignment from the Review screen in the Inbox feature.
 Learn more here.

 Example #2: Survey